TomOverland/Cup-of-Sugar/README.md

 By typing "npm install" you will download all of the dependencies required for this application.

 #### Step 5 - Create your MySQL Database
+You will need a local MySQL Database for testing, and if you plan on deploying to Heroku you will need to connect your JawsDB to your MySQL workbench.
+For a local MySQL database, you will want to create a database called "cupofsugar_db".
+Sequelize will create the user and item tables.

 #### Step 6 - Create your Config file
+You will need to create a config directory in your root directory, and create a config.json file inside of your config directory.
+These files are already included in the .gitignore so you don't accidently push your information to GitHub.
+You will need your username and password for your local MySQL connection.

 #### Step 7 - Create your Auth0 and Formspree accounts
+You will need to create an Auth0 account for the authentication.
+You can sign up for one [here](https://auth0.com/signup?&signUpData=%7B%22category%22%3A%22button%22%7D&email=undefined).

+You will need a formspree account to route the contact form.
+You can sign up for one [here](https://formspree.io/register)

 #### Step 8 - Start the application
 Start the application by typing "npm run start" in your CLI.
 This will prompt Sequelize to create the item and user tables in your database.